 If a grievance is not presented within the time limits set forth above, it shall be considered "waived."
 If a grievance is not appealed to the next step within the specified time limit or any agreed extension thereof, it shall be considered settled on the basis of the City's last answer.
-If the City does not answer a grievance or an appeal thereof within the specified time limits, the Lodge may elect to treat the grievance as denied at that step and immediately appeal the grievance to the next step.
+If the City does not answer a grievance or an appeal thereof within the specified time limits, or if the time for a required meeting has passed without an agreement about an alternative meeting time, the Lodge may elect to treat the grievance as denied at that step and immediately appeal the grievance to the next step.
 The time limit in each step may be extended by mutual written agreement of the City and Lodge representatives involved in each step.
 The term "business days" as used in this Article shall mean the days Mondays through Fridays, excluding holidays.

-Exclusivity of Grievance Procedure.
-Section 5.6 procedure set forth in this Article shall be the sole and exclusive procedure for resolving any grievance or dispute in Section 5.1 which was or could have been raised by an employee covered in this Agreement.
+Section 5.6 Exclusivity of Grievance Procedure.
+The procedure set forth in this Article shall be the sole and exclusive procedure for resolving any grievance or dispute in Section 5.1 which was or could have been raised by an employee covered in this Agreement.
 Terminations shall not be subject to the grievance and arbitration provisions of this Agreement.
-However, suspensions and other disciplinary actions may be grieved in accordance with the grievance and arbitration provisions of this Agreement. expressly understood that except as to terminations, the procedures set forth in this Article completely replace (and are not in addition to) any appeal process of the Civil Service Commission or any other Board, Commission or agency of the employer and further, that employees covered by this Agreement shall not have recourse to any such procedures.
+However, suspensions and other disciplinary actions may be grieved in accordance with the grievance and arbitration provisions of this Agreement.
+It is expressly understood that except as to terminations, the procedures set forth in this Article completely replace (and are not in addition to) any appeal process of the Civil Service Commission or any other Board, Commission or agency of the employer and further, that employees covered by this Agreement shall not have recourse to any such procedures.
 Grievances involving suspensions of one (1) day or more may be initially filed at Step 2 of the Grievance Procedure.